archdragon/arch_presenter/README.md

 ArchPresenter is a simple, lightweight gem that implements the Presenter pattern.

 It allows you to slim down your models and controllers by extracting the logic related to class presentation.
+You can learn more about this pattern [on the Jay Fields' blog](http://blog.jayfields.com/2007/03/rails-presenter-pattern.html).

 ## Installation